 Spirulina Market to Reach $779 Million by 2026 at 10.6% CAGR

-Surge in demand for natural ingredients, initiatives for manufacturing spirulina by governments & R&D activities have fueled the growth of spirulina marketPORTLAND, OR, UNITED STATES, September 24, 2020 /EINPresswire.com/ -- Allied Market Research published a report, titled, "Spirulina Market by Type (Arthrospira Platensis and Arthrospira Maxima), Application (Nutraceuticals, Cosmetics, Food & Beverages, Animal Feed, and Others), and Drug Formulation (Powder, Tablet & Capsule, Liquid, and Granule & Gelling Agent): Global Opportunity Analysis and Industry Forecast, 2019–2026."
+Surge in demand for natural ingredients, initiatives for manufacturing and R&D activities as commercial products have fueled the growth of spirulina marketPORTLAND, OR, UNITED STATES, October 1, 2020 /EINPresswire.com/ -- Allied Market Research published a report, titled, "Spirulina Market by Type (Arthrospira Platensis and Arthrospira Maxima), Application (Nutraceuticals, Cosmetics, Food & Beverages, Animal Feed, and Others), and Drug Formulation (Powder, Tablet & Capsule, Liquid, and Granule & Gelling Agent): Global Opportunity Analysis and Industry Forecast, 2019–2026."
 The report presents an in-depth analysis of the drivers, restraints, and opportunities influencing the industry.
 Also, it outlines current technology trends, top pocket investments, competitive landscape, and market size & share of various segments.
 According to the report, the global spirulina market garnered $346 million in 2018 and is anticipated to hit $779 million by 2026, growing at a CAGR of 10.6% during the forecast period, 2019–2026.

 Rise in demand for natural ingredients, promotion of the production of spirulina by government, and R&D activities for creating spirulina as commercial products have fueled the growth of the global spirulina market.
 On the other hand, impact on spirulina production due to climate change has hindered the growth to some extent.
 Nevertheless, untapped markets in the developing countries and development in cultivation technology have created multiple opportunities in the segment.